-TrainerRoad’s preferred FTP assessment is our Ramp Test.
-The Ramp Test begins with a 5-minute warmup, and then every minute thereafter, it gets slightly harder until you cannot maintain target power any longer.
+TrainerRoad’s preferred FTP test is our Ramp Test.
+The Ramp Test begins with a 5-minute warmup, and then every minute after that, it gets slightly harder until you cannot maintain target power any longer.
 75% of your best one-minute power during the test is used as your FTP.
-Our data shows the Ramp Test results in the most accurate and useful FTP estimate for the majority of riders using TrainerRoad.
+Our data shows the Ramp Test results in the most accurate and useful FTP estimate for the majority of cyclists using TrainerRoad.
 Since it is quick (normally about 25 minutes, including warmup and cooldown) and less stressful, it can be taken frequently to track changes in your fitness.

 Perhaps the best-known FTP testing method is a 20-minute time trial.
 In this format, you ride as hard as you steadily can for 20 minutes; 95% of your average power during this interval is used as your FTP.
-Another common method is the 8-minute test, in which you ride 2 all-out 8-minute intervals with 10 minutes of rest in between.
-In this format, your FTP is derived as 90% of the overall average power of the 2 efforts.
+Another common method is the 8-minute test, in which you ride two 8-minute intervals with 10 minutes of rest in between.
+In this format, your FTP is derived as 90% of the overall average power of the two efforts.
 TrainerRoad offers both of these tests as options, but they are more subject to pacing, fatigue, and equipment challenges than the Ramp Test.

 How To Do an FTP Test